34 Kidney Disease Statistics & Facts (March 2021 Edition)

 A 2015 human study and a meta-study of published researchers concluded that CBD lowers BP only slightly.
 Nevertheless, CBD plays an important role in controlling the stress-induced spike of BP.

-Kidney disease statistics show that controlling blood pressure directly means preventing CKD in people with hypertension.
-During induced stress, CBD keeps blood pressure leveled by lowering it for 5 mmHg, approximately.
+Kidney disease stats show that controlling blood pressure directly means preventing CKD in people with hypertension.
+During induced stress, CBD keeps blood pressure leveled by lowering it by 5 mmHg, approximately.
 This effect was observed in many studies involving mice and in healthy and young men, thus, further research is needed in humans under pathological conditions.

 Whether suffering from kidney stones, CKD, or kidney cancer, one of the particularly scary kidney disease facts is that advanced stages of kidney disease come with a certain degree of pain.

-26. The CBD/THC mix is useful for ESRD-caused insomnia.
+32. The CBD/THC mix could be useful for ESRD-caused insomnia.

 Kidney statistics show that insomnia and other sleep disturbances are especially frequent in patients with end-stage renal disease.